hardyoyo/RodmanPottingerCookbook/recipes/MushroomLoMein.md

 This is the first recipe Hardy ever memorized, and taught to all of his friends.
 It's a crowd pleaser, easy, and the ingredients are very commonly available in almost any kitchen.
 It's not particularly nutritious, though, and full of fat.
-So... best not to make this a habbit.
+So... best not to make this a habit.

-*easy, noodles*
+*easy, noodles, can be vegan*

 **5 Servings**